pcanas/ada-project-oejp/README.md

 We will try to support our findings with auxiliary information regarding the City of Chicago, such as gross income in the area where the establishment is set.
 As the City of Chicago has plenty of open source datasets, research will be conducted to find useful information.

 # A list of internal milestones up until project milestone 2
-_Add here a sketch of your planning for the next project milestone._

 - Extract interesting information from the Violations column.